March 31, 2002 [Updated May 31, 2017]

-Chapter 2 describes assembling a planning team to help in every phase of the home-buying process and to provide ongoing support to the new homeowner.
-They provide a detailed example of one successful homebuyer's experiences using this approach.
+Assemble a planning team to help in every phase of the home-buying process and to provide ongoing support to you the new homeowner.

 Is Your Credit In Order?While there are flexible mortgage programs available to homebuyers with disabilities, your credit score will still be considered.

 Your first step should be to request your credit report from each of the three consumer credit reporting companies - Equifax, Experian and TransUnion.

 Under the Fair and Accurate Credit Transactions Act you are entitiled to receive one free copy of your credit report each year.
 To simplify the process of obtaining your report from each company, Equifax, Experian and TransUnion have created a website, AnnualCreditReport.com, through which you can securly request and view your credit report online.